Roasted Frozen Broccoli

-- Convenient: When you find yourself needing a vegetable side dish for dinner but are short on time, frozen veggies are perfect.
+- Convenient: When you find yourself needing a vegetable side dish for dinner but are short on time, frozen veggies are a great solution.

 - Affordable: At just $1-2 per bag, frozen broccoli makes an affordable and accessible side dish.